Ford Essex V6 engine (Canadian): Origin rumors

 The first claim relies on similarities like the 90° angle between cylinder banks, an OHV valvetrain, and the fact that deducting two cylinders' volume from a 5.0 L V8 results in a V6 displacing in the range of 3.70–3.75 L. Although the practice of deriving a V6 from a V8 is not unheard of, there are significant differences between the small block V8 and the Essex V6.
-The bore and stroke of the nearly square V8 are very different from those of the oversquare Essex V6, as are their bore center spacings, making a common lineage unlikely.
+The bore and stroke of the V8 are different from those of the Essex V6, as are their bore center spacings, making a common lineage unlikely.
 Also, while the versions of the Essex V6 used in RWD applications shared their bell housing pattern with the 5.0 L small block V8 engine, the FWD version did not, having a pattern that matched the 3.0 L Vulcan V6 instead.

-The second claim is also based on the two engines sharing certain features, including; a short rigid block, but shorter on the Ford and with different bore spacings; similar, but not identical, bore and stroke dimensions; similar rods and mains dimensions; a rolled radius on the mains; split rod pins for even firing intervals on the 90° block, although with different bobweight percentages; a cam located by a spring-loaded thrust button, later designed out on the Ford; and an aluminum front cover for the oil and water pumps.
+The second claim is also based on the two engines sharing certain features, including; a short rigid block, but shorter on the Ford and with different bore spacings; similar, but not identical, bore and stroke dimensions; similar rods and mains dimensions; a rolled radius on the mains; split rod pins for even firing intervals on the 90° block, although with different bobweight percentages.

 In a paper published in the Society of Automotive Engineers SAE Transactions detailing the origin and development of the Essex V6, there are several places where either the Ford 5.0 L V8 or a "competitive 3.8L V6" are mentioned, usually to serve as a contrast to a feature of the Essex V6.
 Under "Engine Test & Development", the article mentions that the engine's basic design assumptions were demonstrated using "competitive V6 engines" as well as the Ford 5.0 L V8 modified to operate as a 90° V6, but does not indicate that the Essex V6 was directly based on either of these proof-of-concept test engines.
 Instead, the article describes the Essex V6 as "an all-new lightweight 90° V6 engine".